 2. Visit The D-Day Beaches In Normandy

-Visiting the D-Day Beaches is an essential thing to do in Normandy France.
+Visiting the D-Day Beaches is one of the essential things to do in Normandy France.
 Here at the D Day landing beaches, the largest amphibious invasion in history took place.
-In World War II thousands of allied soldiers arrived on June 6, 1944, to carry out Operation Overload and push the Nazis out of France.
+In World War II thousands of Allied forces arrived on June 6, 1944, to carry out Operation Overlord and push the Nazis out of France.
 The bravery, loss and ensuing freedom make an impact on every visitor as it is right here that the course of history changed forever.
-Americans will definitely want to visit Omaha Beach.
+Americans will definitely want to visit Omaha Beach.Â

 Read More: How to Visit the D-Day Beaches of Normandy, France.